 From Lavrio port: regular ferry ~3 hours, Flying Dolphin ~1h45m.
 From Piraeus: ~3.5 hours.
 Book tickets on Ferryscanner.
 Lavrio is ~70km from central Athens via the Attika Tollway.

 Kolona is the most famous beach on Kythnos and one of the most beautiful in Greece.
-It’s a 240-metre sandy sandbar connecting Kythnos to the small islet of Agios Loukas, with turquoise sea on both sides.
+It’s a 240-meter sandy sandbar connecting Kythnos to the small islet of Agios Loukas, with turquoise sea on both sides.
 Access is by a narrow dirt road (best by scooter or ATV) or by sea taxi from Merichas port.

 The thermal springs of Loutra are natural hot springs (40–52°C) on the northeast coast of Kythnos, famous since antiquity for their therapeutic properties.
 Queen Amalia of Greece famously visited to take the waters.
 The original marble royal baths are preserved.
 Today, they remain one of the few active thermal springs in the Cyclades.